1. Why agroforestry?

 Within a watershed, agroforestry practices can resemble a living patchwork quilt that connects headwater forests through agricultural lands to urban areas and on to the sea; providing cleaner water for communities - both locally and downstream - and other public benefits, such as those mentioned above.

 2. How does agroforestry address the Secretary of Agriculture's priorities?

 Increasing the amount of agroforestry on America's farms, forests, ranches, cities, and community lands supports the Secretary's priorities by:

 - providing jobs and increased wealth in rural communities;

 - supporting sustainable production of food, fiber, and bioenergy; and

 - ensuring cleaner water, climate-resilient landscapes, increased carbon storage, and improved wildlife habitat.

-Agroforestry systems also fall into the category of "multi-cropping systems" that the Secretary supports as key ways for farmers to mitigate risk - whether due to market volatility or weather extremes.
+Agroforestry systems also fall into the category of "multi-cropping systems" that provide?ways for farmers to mitigate risk - whether due to market volatility or weather extremes.

 Agroforestry can help farmers, ranchers, and woodland owners mitigate the risk of sharp price spikes or drops in one commodity - since they will have at least one other product to sell.
 Additionally, if a flood or drought threatens an annual crop, farmers will still be able to rely on their longer-term timber, fruit, or nut crops.